MuhammadSulaiman001/prolog-lab/Lectures4-5.md

 **parse/1**

-Suppose we have the following DFS automaton
+Suppose we have the following DFS automaton (for Syrians, images are not shown in github unless you run a VPN/Proxy :broken_heart:)

 ![automaton](/res/automaton.png)